Dundee F.C.: Late 19th and early 20th century

-Dundee were also league runners-up in 1906–1907 and 1908–1909 finishing behind Celtic on both occasions, in 1908–1909 by just 1 point.
-In the 10 seasons from 1902 to 1903 Dundee lost just 16 league games at Dens Park out of 154 played and were unbeaten at home during season 1909–1910.
+Dundee were also league runners-up in 1906–1907 and 1908–09, behind Celtic on both occasions, by just one point in 1908–09.
+In the ten seasons from 1902 to 1913 Dundee lost just 16 league games at Dens Park out of 154 played, and were unbeaten at home during season 1909–10.
 Although ultimate success eluded Dundee in the league the club achieved success in the Scottish Cup.
-In season 1909–1910 Dundee won their first trophy by defeating Clyde in the Scottish Cup Final.
-(Dundee took three games to beat Hibernian in the semi-final and then the same number to defeat Clyde.)
+In season 1909–10 Dundee won their first trophy, defeating Clyde in the Scottish Cup final.
+Dundee took three games to beat Hibernian in the semi-final and then the same number to defeat Clyde.
 The winning goal in the second replay was scored by John 'Sailor' Hunter.
-In season 1910–1911 Dundee defeated Rangers 2–1 at Dens Park in the Scottish Cup quarter-final but lost to Hamilton in the semi-final.
-The beginning of the First World War and the call-up of many players for military duty drastically curtailed football in Britain from 1914 and in 1917 Dundee and Aberdeen were both asked to withdraw from the league due to increasing transport costs for the other league clubs.
+In season 1910–11, Dundee defeated Rangers 2–1 at Dens Park in the Scottish Cup quarter-final but lost to Hamilton in the semi-final.
+The beginning of the First World War and the call-up of many players for military duty drastically curtailed football in Britain from 1914, and in 1917 Dundee and Aberdeen were both asked to withdraw from the league due to increasing transport costs for the other league clubs.
 In 1919 league football recommenced and good home form once again propelled Dundee up the league.
-They finished fourth in seasons 1919–1920, 1920–1921 and 1921–1922, and were unbeaten at home during season 1921–1922.
+They finished fourth in seasons 1919–20, 1920–21 and 1921–22, and were unbeaten at home during season 1921–22.
 However, they could not make the breakthrough to win the league championship.

 Dave Halliday had played on the left wing for his previous clubs – St Mirren and his hometown side Queen of the South.
 He went to Dundee in 1921, where Scotland internationalist Alec Troup played left wing.
-Dundee thus converted Halliday to centre forward with spectacular results; he finished as Scottish top scorer in the 1923–1924 season with 38 goals from his 36 top division appearances.
-This remains the club record all-time league goalscoring record for a single season.
-(Later, Halliday top-scored in England's top division in 1928–29, to become the most recent of only two players to be outright top scorer in Scotland and England).
+Dundee thus converted Halliday to centre forward with spectacular results; he finished as Scottish top scorer in the 1923–24 season with 38 goals from his 36 top division appearances.
+This remains the club record all-time league goalscoring record for a single season (later, Halliday top-scored in England's top division in 1928–29, to become the most recent of only two players to be outright top scorer in Scotland and England).
 With Halliday, Dundee reached the 1924–25 Scottish Cup final, en route eliminating the holders, the Airdrieonians side of Hughie Gallacher.
 Dundee led Celtic 1–0 at half time in the final before losing out to a last-minute Jimmy McGrory winner.
 Halliday top-scored for Dundee in that cup run.
-In end-of-season tours with Dundee, he scored doubles against each of Athletic Bilbao, Real Madrid, Valencia CF and FC Barcelona.
+In end-of-season tours with Dundee, he scored doubles against each of Athletic Bilbao, Real Madrid CF, Valencia CF and FC Barcelona.
 He scored 103 goals in 147 league and cup appearances for the Dee.
 He then moved south to set scoring records in England, where other teams profited from Dundee's decision to convert Halliday to centre-forward.